Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Conceptual Design and Planning.md

 ## Physical Design

 1. The PCB shall have the connectors for the USB, power, fan interface, and controller interface near the edges to ensure easy access.
-2. The PCB shall clearly label designators for easy assembly and debugging (e.g, R1, C2, etc.)
+2. The PCB shall clearly label designators for easy assembly and debugging (e.g, R1, C2, etc.).
 3. The PCB shall consist of four layers.
    - Top layer: Components and signals
    - Inner layer 1: Ground plane
    - Inner layer 2: Power plane
    - Bottom layer: Components and signals
-4.
+4. The PCB shall incorporate thermal managment techniques to reduce overheating and increase longivity of the board.
+5. The PCB shall incorporate testing points to allow for easy probing during debugging.

 ## Power Management